 Kane started watching YouTube videos of professional drone flyers, particularly channels with cinematography content.
 He instantly became inspired by what they could do with their drones and hoped that one day he could do the same.

-“After seeing the professional drone flyers on YouTube, I realised that’s what I wanted to do when I grew up, so I started saving my money and purchased my first drone two years ago, a DJI Mavic Mini,” Kane said.
+‘After seeing the professional drone flyers on YouTube, I realised that’s what I wanted to do when I grew up, so I started saving my money and purchased my first drone 2 years ago, a DJI Mavic Mini,’ Kane said.

-Often waking up early to catch the sunrise, Kane loves to head up to the mountains, where no people are around to practise his flying skills.
+Often waking up early to catch the sunrise, he loves to head up to the mountains, where no people are around, to practise his flying skills.

-“I like to fly out over the ocean where you have the freedom of manoeuvrability with no people around to get some awesome shots of the east coast.”
+‘I like to fly out over the ocean where you have the freedom of manoeuvrability with no people around to get some awesome shots of the east coast.’

 A young entrepreneur, Kane also began taking aerial shots with his drone for the photo and video sharing website Pexels.
 People can download and use the images he takes.
 His photos quickly gained some traction and have recently reached 58,000 views.

-“It feels really cool to know people are enjoying and interested in the photos I take.”
+‘It feels really cool to know people are enjoying and interested in the photos I take,’ he said.